 What is the process for selecting a new pastor?

 There is an orderly process for selecting a pastor in the Book of Church Order (please see Chapter 20-2), and we are required to follow this process.
 In addition to the formal process, our denomination offers a great deal of assistance in trying to match churches with prospective pastors.
 We are currently in the process of finalizing a profile of FPC which includes our storied history as well as where we feel God is leading His church right now.
 This profile will be a wonderful tool for us as we seek a new Lead Pastor.
 The Book of Church Order requires that we select a search committee.
 We expect that the search committee will seek applicants, review their credentials, listen to/watch their preaching, and interview candidates that they think will fit our profile.
 The process, we expect, will result in a recommendation to the congregation of a suitable candidate.
 It is then the responsibility of the congregation to vote on whether we should issue a call to that candidate.
 Once we have issued a call, the Presbytery will determine whether the call shall be issued to the candidate.
 The Presbytery has important input about our next pastor.
 Once these steps are completed, we will be able to welcome our next pastor.

 How long will the search and selection process take?

-What are the qualifications to serve on the Pastoral Search Committee?
+What were the qualifications to serve on the Pastoral Search Committee?

-The Pastoral Search Committee will be made up of 9 members.
-Those who wish to serve should possess the following qualifications:
+The Pastoral Search Committee is made up of 9 members.
+Those serving possess the following qualifications: